-During 2021-22, in addition to the New York State 3rd- 8th grade exams, the school(s) primarily used the following assessment to measure student growth and achievement in mathematics: Internally developed
+During 2021-22, in addition to the New York State 3rd- 8th grade exams, the school(s) primarily used the following assessment to measure student growth and achievement in mathematics: Internally developed assignments, quizzes, tests, formative and summative assessments, and participation rates.
+Performance on all of these measures culminated in a final student grade, which was used to determine proficiency in Math content standards.

-Due to the onset of the COVID-19 pandemic and subsequent hybrid and remote operational modes, Bronx Excellence 3 utilized a series of standards-based internally developed assessments to measure and monitor student achievement during the 2020-21 school year.
+Due to the onset of the COVID-19 pandemic and subsequent hybrid and remote operational modes, Bronx Excellence 5 utilized a series of standards-based internally developed assessments to measure and monitor student achievement during the 2020-21 school year.
+Content mastery was determined by 75% or more proficiency on a series of classroom